ExtendRealityLtd/VRTK/README.md

 that can be grabbed to show how interactable objects can be usable or grabbable.

+Another example can be viewed in the scene `Examples/008_Controller_UsingAGrabbedObject` which shows that objects can be grabbed with one button and used with another (e.g. firing a gun).

 #### Class Interfaces

 To allow for reusablity and object consistency, a collection of